scality/Zenko/docs/docsource/reference/apis/cloudserver/object_operations/multi-object_delete.rst

 ```````````````````````````````````````````````

 In the preceding example, the request refers to a delete marker (in lieu
-of an object), then Zenko deletes the delete marker.
+of an object), then XDM   deletes the delete marker.
 The effect of this
 operation is to make the object reappear in the bucket.
 The response
-returned by Zenko indicates the deleted delete marker (DeleteMarker element
+returned by XDM   indicates the deleted delete marker (DeleteMarker element
 with value true) and the version ID of the delete marker.

 .. code::